Registration Terms and Conditions

 ONLY THE ENTRANT IS ALLOWED TO PICK UP THE BIB; NO PROXIES, NO EXCEPTIONS

 Race Start.
 The race itself begins at 10:00 A.M.
-(8:00 A.M. for walkers) and at 6:30 A.M. buses will begin transporting participants from Bear Creek Fire Department (Mile 5.5 Seward Highway) to the starting line of the race at the Primrose Campground parking lot (Mile 17 Seward Highway).
-There is no parking allowed at the Primrose Campground parking lot, however, there are several lots within short walking distance of Bear Creek Fire Department to use.
+(8:00 A.M. for walkers) and at 6:30 A.M. buses will begin transporting participants from Seward High School to the starting line of the race at the Primrose Campground parking lot (Mile 17 Seward Highway).
+There is no parking allowed at the Primrose Campground parking lot.
 The last bus leaves at 9:00 A.M. so please allow yourself ample time to make this deadline.
 Spectators and family who want to watch the race begin at 10:00 A.M. can also use the bus transportation.
-The road is extremely narrow and the busses are large, so we are not able to allow drop-offs at the campground.
+The road is extremely narrow and the buses are large, so we are not able to allow drop-offs at the campground.
 You will need to take the bus to the start.

 LAST BUS LEAVES AT 9:00 A.M.
 SHARP